IBM/qradar-multitenant-app/README.md

 This repo contains two main folder.

-    1. multiTenantQradarApp contains the zip file for Qradar App that we can deploy on the QRadar instance.
+    1. multiTenantQRadarApp contains the zip file for QRadar App that we can deploy on the QRadar instance.
     2. multitenantConf-via-watsonxAssistant which has all the files that has been used in assistant for configuring the complete flow